 Ref: MGL Ch 272 Sec 7

 Human Trafficking and Sexual Servitude

-Human trafficking and sexual servitude is the strictest prostitution related crime in the state.
+Human trafficking and sexual servitude are the strictest prostitution-related crimes in the state.
 Any evidence of coercion, control, dependence, supplying drugs, housing, or other services as part of an operation that provided sex for a fee can lead to this serious felony charge.

 Penalties for human trafficking and sexual servitude are: